filipeafns/guide-me/README.md

 ## Guide Me

 GuideMe is a simple guide creator for web apps.
 It allows you to create step-by-step guides for your web apps.
+[Demo](guide-me-three.vercel.app)

+- Create new guides by just creating new folders inside `app/guides`
+- Select images to use in JSON file inside each folder
+- Position tooltips using top left absolute positioning
+- Guides will automatically appear on homepage

 ![Project Structure - Index](/public/index.png)